alexcritschristoph/angelo_biosynthetic_genes_analysis/README.md

-# angelo_biosynthetic_genes_analysis
+# Angelo Meadow Soil Genomes - Secondary Metabolism

 A repository for sharing code and additional data involved in the analysis for the paper.

 ## Data Access